Quantum Riemannian geometry of quantum projective spaces: Results on quantum projective spaces

 In the classical case it reduces to the \emph{Levi-Civita connection} with respect to the Fubini-Study metric (acting on the cotangent bundle).
-In the quantum case it satisfies the conditions of a \emph{quantum Levi-Civita connection}, as shown \cite[Theorem 8.4]{paper-projective}.
+In the quantum case it satisfies the conditions of a \emph{quantum Levi-Civita connection} in the sense of \cite{quantum-book}, as shown in \cite[Theorem 8.4]{paper-projective}.
 This essentially means that $\conn$ is torsion-free and compatible with the quantum metric $\met$.
 In particular this implies that that $\conn$ is a bimodule connection (see below for this definition).

-We should also mention that, due to the results of \cite{connections-irreducible}, this connection coincides with the unique \emph{covariant} connection on the first-order differential calculus $\calc$.
+We should also mention that, due to the results of \cite{connections-irreducible}, this connection coincides with the unique \emph{covariant} connection on $\calc$ (and hence also with the one in \cite{projective-bundle}).